taxjar/taxjar-api-docs/source/reference.md

 Parameter | Type | Description
 --------- | ------- | -----------
-order_total_amount | long | Total amount of the order.
+order_total_amount | BigDecimal | Total amount of the order.
-shipping | long | Total amount of shipping for the order. taxable_amount | long | Amount of the order to be taxed. amount_to_collect | long | Amount of sales tax to collect. rate | long | Overall sales tax rate of the order (`amount_to_collect` &divide; `taxable_amount`). has_nexus | bool | Whether or not you have [nexus](https://blog.taxjar.com/sales-tax-nexus-definition/) for the order based on an address on file, `nexus_addresses` parameter, or `from_` parameters. freight_taxable | bool | Freight taxability for the order.
+shipping | BigDecimal | Total amount of shipping for the order. taxable_amount | BigDecimal | Amount of the order to be taxed. amount_to_collect | BigDecimal | Amount of sales tax to collect. rate | long | Overall sales tax rate of the order (`amount_to_collect` &divide; `taxable_amount`). has_nexus | bool | Whether or not you have [nexus](https://blog.taxjar.com/sales-tax-nexus-definition/) for the order based on an address on file, `nexus_addresses` parameter, or `from_` parameters. freight_taxable | bool | Freight taxability for the order.